On the 21st February 2022 we sent YOUR voices to space as part of Mission Transmission.

 Radio signals are actually a form of light.

 To simplify, a radio transmitter sort-of ‘charges’ light particles with messages which then travel, because they’re light, at the speed of light.

 There’s a little bit of scattering and spread – it’s how you’re able to listen to Fun Kids all over the UK! – and on Earth, the message can fade.
 It sort-of gets ‘overwritten’ by other things and also by geography; if you’ve ever driven under a bridge and lost signal, that’s why!

 However, there’s nothing in space so once a radio signal breaks through the atmosphere, there’s no limit to the distance it’ll travel.

 It’ll travel at the speed of light, forever and ever.

-We’re taking your submissions and we’re editing them into a radio programme which we’re then using a set of yagi antennas to send into space.
+We took your submissions and made them into a radio programme which, using a set of yagi antennas, we sent to space.

 The message will continue to move through space for billions and billions and billions of years.

 If an alien civilisation with technology similar to us is in the way of the transmission, they’ll hear it.

 You can listen to Mission Transmission – our radio broadcast to deep space featuring YOUR voices here.Add a comment